 Advertising

 In this lunch guide, I’ve gathered gems from over a decade of eating out across Stockholm’s different neighbourhoods.
-And while there are plenty of great spots beyond the tolls, we’ve focused here on central Stockholm.
+And while there are plenty of great spots beyond the city limits, we’ve focused here on central Stockholm.
 The result is a mix of everything from street food and Asian fusion to hand-rolled pasta and a popular food court with something for every taste.

 Dig in and bon appétit!